 The unassuming market town of Carrick-on-Suir (Carraig na Siúire), 20km east of Clonmel, boasted twice its present population during the late-medieval period, when it was a centre of the brewing and wool industries.

 Carrick-on-Suir was once the property of the Butlers, the Earls of Ormond, who built Ormond Castle, also spelt Ormonde Castle, on the banks of the river in the 14th century.
-Anne Boleyn, the second of Henry VIII's wives, may have been born here, though other castles also claim this worthy distinction, possibly hoping to boost their own sales of knick-knacks cele brating the beheaded.
 The Elizabethan mansion next to the castle was built by the 10th Earl of Ormond, Black Tom Butler, in long-term anticipation of a visit by his cousin, Queen Elizabeth I, who rather thoughtlessly never turned up.
 Some rooms in this Dúchas-owned edifice have fine 16th-century stuccowork, especially the Long Gallery with its depictions of Elizabeth and the Butler coat of arms.

 From Carrick-on-Suir, the East Munster Way winds west to Clonmel before heading south into Waterford.

 The train station is north of Greenside, off Cregg Rd.
-From Monday to Saturday, the Limerick Junction–Waterford train stops three times daily in each direction.
+From Monday to Saturday, the Limerick Junction–Waterford train stops twice daily in each direction.